mdegat01/hassio-addons/hedgedoc/DOCS.md

 ### Option: `access.use_ssl`

 If users will use SSL to access HedgeDoc.
-If `ssl` is `true` then this option is also `true` and cannot be set separately.
-Otherwise defaults to `false`.
+Defaults to `false`.
 Ignored if `access.domain` is omitted.

 ### Option: `access.add_port`